sstsimulator/sst-docs/docs/core/iface/StandardMem/req/customdata.md

 ```cpp
 virtual Addr getRoutingAddress() = 0;
 ```
-This function should return an address that can be used by the memory sytem implementation to appropriately forward the request to its intended destination.
+This function should return an address that can be used by the memory system implementation to appropriately forward the request to its intended destination.

 ### getSize
 ```cpp